This super easy vegan carbonara is rich and creamy and ready in less than 30 minutes! It’s the perfect weeknight meal.

 - The mushrooms we used are the large flat brown mushrooms.
-But button mushrooms or sliced portobellini (also called cremini or baby bella) would also work great here.
+But button mushrooms or cremini mushrooms (also called portobellini or baby bella) would also work great here.

-- If you want to make this gluten-free, just use gluten-free spaghetti and there you have it!
+If you want to make this meal gluten-free, just use a gluten-free spaghetti and that’s all there is to it.

 - Vegan Mushroom Pasta

 - Vegan Mushroom Stroganoff

 - Vegetable Linguine

 Did you make this recipe?
 Be sure to leave a comment and rating below!